-Our activities include a yearly high level scientific and educational meeting, which is hosted on a rotating basis by all pediatric endocrinology centres in Canada.
+Our activities include a yearly high level scientific and educational meeting, which is hosted on a rotating basis by pediatric endocrinology centres from across Canada.

 CPEG works to represent Canadian pediatric endocrinologists and our patients on standing committees within the Canadian Society of Endocrinology and Metabolism (CSEM) and the Pediatric Endocrine Society (PES).